📰 Daily News Trivia Challenge • 🧠 10 Questions • ⏱️ 100 Seconds

 If one story is huge, glance at a second source.
 It helps you catch corrections or missing context.

-Try this: after you read headlines, say out loud (or type) three things you learned today.
+After you read headlines, say out loud or type three things you learned today.
 Sounds silly.
 Works insanely well.

 If you want the quiz to actually improve your news knowledge, attach it to something you already do: